 Work and life took me to Savannah, GA by way of Philadelphia and Virginia.
 Biking was not a thing in Savannah.
 Roads were very narrow and if a car ran a stop sign and hit you, you were the one who got the ticket.
 At least that was my experience.

 My brother invited me to join him on Ride the Rockies.
 I was 34 and sure I would be the oldest and slowest person there.
 I followed the training guidelines, found a couple of local cycling groups, and did lots of circles around Hunter Air Force at an elevation of 40 feet above sea level.
 I was hooked.
 We did RTR several times.
 One of my now dearest Savannah friends was also doing RTR at the same time and invited me to ride with her group when we got back.
 They were triathletes.
 From there I got sucked into running, then swimming, then triathlons, half-ironmen, marathons and finally a couple of full ironmans.
 I had to move across country to Seattle to get away from those bad influencers.

 A few years ago Kemp & I went out for a three day credit-card ride, a trial run to build to a cross country ride.
 I’d been having problems with an irregular heartbeat, but wasn’t aware that it can be triggered by exercise until day three of our ride.
 It was hot, we were riding from Paonia to Gunnison over the Black Canyon.
-I went into Afib and eventually couldn’t continue riding.
+Something happened and eventually I couldn’t continue riding.
 There wasn’t a tree in sight, it was getting hotter and all I could do was lie down.
 Kemp stuck out his thumb, and a nice young couple gave us a ride over the pass.
 The irregular heartbeats started to occur more frequently, almost anytime I exerted myself exercising.
 I have seen a few electrophysiologists since then and I am getting it under control with minimal medicines and no operation.
 I’m okay as long as I run slowly, bike slowly, swim slowly…